charliefischer/CV/README.md

 ## Hobbies

 - Sports - my enthusiasm tends to outweigh my playing ability
-- Drawing - I'm still working on the odd commission as a freelance illustrator turning the mundane into the fantastical.
+- Drawing - I'm still working on the odd commission as a freelance illustrator; turning the mundane into the fantastical.
 - Carpentary - I love turning old palettes into furniture.